 You may have heard it advertised on your favorite podcast or local radio station.
 But what is Noom?
 Just another fad?

-Noom is an app-based program that combines nutrition, exercise, and mental wellness.
+Noom is a weight loss app program that acts like a health coach and combines nutrition, exercise, and mental wellness.
 It’s the latest trend in weight loss – even though it’s been around since 2013 and has more than 45 million users around the world.

 “I’m not sure that I would call it a diet,” says Jason Stevenson, a registered dietitian nutritionist and specialist in sports nutrition at the University of Miami Health System.
 “It focuses on losing weight, but if you don’t lose weight, it’s at least helping instill better eating habits.
 It’s related to making positive behavioral changes.”

 “It’s psychology-based which is how weight loss plans should be based,” says Stevenson.
 “It’s similar to MyFitnessPal in which you can track food and exercise.
 It has an element of interaction with coaches.
 The concept is good, and they claim high success rates for those reasons.”

 Checking out its website, you read that Noom creates a personalized plan based on a person’s unique goals and uses coaches to reinforce those goals.
 Each day, members receive a brief nutrition course — catered to where a person is in their journey — followed by daily quizzes.

 The program’s foundation is one based on a color-coding system that ranks foods from green to yellow to red.
 This system is meant to help members understand what foods are nutrient dense and not necessarily indicate that it’s bad for you.
 Red means it’s much more calorie-dense and might not fill you up.
 The Noom Diet color-grading is meant to create balance in your meals.

 - Grilled chicken

 Your healthy habits and diet diary are the key to success